A PHP Developer in The JavaScript World

 $ npm install express@4.9.3 --save

-Then we can write the backend (server) application.
+Then we can write the first version of the backend application.

-$ vim server.js # set the filename in the package.json's "main"
+$ vim server.js # (BONUS) set the filename in the package.json's "main"

 var express = require('express');